dsc-courses/dsc10-2026-fa/syllabus.md

 To submit a lab, follow the instructions in the assignment to upload your notebook to Gradescope, which will run automated tests and assign your score.
 You should verify that all of your test cases pass on Gradescope **before the deadline**.
-Lab assignments will usually be due on Thursdays at 11:59PM, though you should refer to the [homepage of this website](..) for the most up-to-date schedule.
+Lab assignments will usually be due on Tuesdays at 11:59PM, though you should refer to the [homepage of this website](..) for the most up-to-date schedule.
 We will release lab assignments roughly a week before they're due. **Your lowest lab score is dropped from your grade calculation at the end of the quarter.**